patternfly/react-topology/packages/module/patternfly-docs/content/examples/AboutTopology.md

 1. Use `<VisualizationSurface>` to provide the SVG component required for your topology components. `<VisualizationSurface>` can take a state parameter, which enables you to pass your state settings to the controller.

-## Demo app
+---

+## Explore the demo application

-To help you better understand and visualize the different Topology components, we have created an interactive demo, [which is contained in the react-topology repository.](https://github.com/patternfly/react-topology/tree/main/packages/demo-app-ts)
+To help you better understand and visualize the different Topology components, we have created an interactive demo, [which is contained in the react-topology repository](https://github.com/patternfly/react-topology/tree/main/packages/demo-app-ts).

-You can run the demo app [by following these instructions.](https://github.com/patternfly/react-topology?tab=readme-ov-file#demo-app)
+You can run the demo app [by following these instructions](https://github.com/patternfly/react-topology?tab=readme-ov-file#demo-app).

-### Example
+## Example
 ```ts file='./TopologyGettingStartedDemo.tsx'
 ```